LaxarJS/laxar-headline-widget/README.md

    }
 }
 ```
-Use this configuration on a page to get an AxHeadlineWidget instance with a headline, an intro and a button on the right side of the headline.
+Use this configuration on a page to get an ax-headline-widget instance with a headline, an intro and a button on the right side of the headline.
 If the button is pressed the widget publishes a `takeActionRequest.doSomething` event.